Redmart/benchmark-scale/README.md

 # benchmark-scale

-Uses `artillery` to run simple benchmarks
+Uses `artillery` to run simple benchmarks for SCALE API (initially with slotting in mind).

 ## Quick Start